kiranmaimalluvalasa/Data-Science/README.md

 Structured data is organized in a tabular format, similar to what you would find in Excel, making it easier to analyze.
 Unstructured data, such as text, video, and audio, requires more sophisticated algorithms to extract meaningful information, often necessitating additional effort to structure it for analysis.

+# Essential Skills and Education

+A strong educational foundation is crucial, with skills in programming (like Python), statistics, and machine learning being essential for data scientists.
+Data scientists blend technical skills with effective communication to convey insights from data to stakeholders.
+The Nature of Data

+Data scientists work with diverse data types, including structured (tables) and unstructured (emails, logs) formats, utilizing various tools like Hadoop and JSON.
+Curiosity is a key trait of successful data scientists, enabling them to transform unstructured data into valuable insights.